 Definition of Mixed-Use Building

-Have you ever heard the term mixed-use building before?
+Have you ever heard the term mixed-use building or multipurpose building before?

 If so, you are likely wondering what exactly this means, and if it is something that you have seen before.
 It is very likely that you have come across a mixed-use building or development before, and simply not realized that this was the name for such a spot.